-The Broads Authority will not undertake a call for sites to seek to address the 39 dwelling residual need (2.05 per year to 2036) in the Great Yarmouth Housing Market Area for the following reasons:
+The Broads Authority will not undertake a call for sites to seek to address the 44 dwelling residual need (2.2.3 per year to 2036) in the Great Yarmouth Housing Market Area for the following reasons:

-- i) We have over provided in the delivery of dwellings in the entire Broads Authority Executive Area as at 2017 with 19 years left in the plan period. - ii) There are less constrained sites elsewhere in the Borough where it is more prudent to deliver residential dwellings. - iii) Great Yarmouth Borough Council has agreed to meet the housing need for the entire Borough outside of the Broads to protect the special qualities of the Broads.
+- i) We have over provided in the delivery of dwellings in the entire Broads Authority Executive Area by 71 dwellings as at 20167 with 1920 years left in the plan period. - ii) There are less constrained sites elsewhere in the Borough where it is more prudent to deliver residential dwellings. - iii) Great Yarmouth Borough Council has offered agreed to meet the housing need for the entire Borough outside of the Broads to protect the special qualities of the Broads.

-Of note, we are considering development proposals through the planning application process for brownfield sites in three areas of the Borough of Great Yarmouth.
+Of note, Wwe are considering development proposals through the planning application process for brownfield sites in three areas of the Borough of Great Yarmouth.

-Instead, through the Duty to Cooperate, Great Yarmouth Borough Council has agreed to meet the 44 dwelling residual need within their area of the Borough.
+Instead, through the Duty to Cooperate, Great Yarmouth Borough Council has offered_agreed to meet the 44 dwelling residual need within their area of the Borough.
 The Broads Authority accepts this offer from Great Yarmouth Borough Council.
 Any dwellings completed in the Broads part of the Borough will be counted by the Borough Council towards their need/target.

-Appendix A: Applications for dwellings for the ten years leading up to June 2016
+Appendix A: Applications for dwellings over last ten years for the ten years leading up to June 2016